TheOsceola - Florida State lands Virginia DB transfer Fentrell Cypress

 Cypress was named to the All-ACC second team for his play this season after making 39 tackles and totaling 15 passes broken up in nine games.

 Pro Football Focus graded Cypress at 87.8 for the 2022 season (No. 8 among FBS cornerbacks) with a coverage grade of 87.6.
+PFF says he did not allow a touchdown this past season and allowed just 18 catches for 179 yards on 40 targets.
 Considering FSU's coverage problems at times this season, that's another significant need addressed through the portal.

 In 18 games over four seasons at UVA, Cypress totaled 57 tackles and one interception.
 He signed with Virginia out of Rock Hill (S.C.)
 Northwestern High.
 The former Cavalier made an official visit to FSU in December.
 At that time, he was unsure whether he would be signing before January.